 Scholars at Risk and its partner networks around the world organize events to promote academic freedom and to increase respect for university values.
 Scholars at Risk members, staff and scholars assisted by the network frequently participate in conferences and other events.
-For a complete list of upcoming and past events, please visit the Scholars at Risk event archive.
+Upcoming and featured events are listed below.
+For a complete list of past events please visit the Scholars at Risk event archive.
 To learn more about inviting a SAR scholar to speak, please visit our Speaker Series page.

 Featured Past Events

 Iran: Silenced, Expelled and Imprisoned